konsumer/beatstep/README.md

 - Press `SHIFT` to chose pattern
 - Press `STOP` to choose track
 - `PLAY` will play/stop the current pattern
+- `LEVEL/RATE` sets the speed of the sequencer.

 The notes it sends out are based on [hydrogen](http://hydrogen-music.org/) drumkits, which is a common mapping for drumkit-instruments starting at `C1` with a kick drum.
 Eventually, I can make this a configurable option (like a CLI flag that you can tell it the notes it can use for each track.)